kyrylo-sovailo/benchmark/README.md

  - Does not use multithreading
  - Does not assume any prior knowledge about the program input

-The execution time is affected by:
+A "balanced" program is a program that does all types of operations in a close-to-real-life proportions.
+It includes:
+ - Logics
- - Raw speed
+ - Floating-point operations
- - Efficiency of memory management
+ - Memory management
- - Efficiency of standard library
+ - Routines from the standard library
- - Input/output speed
+ - Input and output
- - Initialization time
+ - Initialization and finalization
  - etc.

 The benchmark does not focus on only one of these aspects.
 Finding out which exactly part is faster in which languages is outside of the scope of this repository.

 ### Notes
 The names of the bars on the chart are pretty self-explanatory.
 Except for:
- - `C, g++, release` is a C program compiled with g++ as valid C++.
+ - `C, g++` is a C program compiled with g++ as valid C++.
- - `C, clang++, release` is same but for clang++.
+ - `C, clang++` is same but for clang++.

 ### Hardware
 The measurements were performed on Intel Pentium 4415U.
 To reduce noise, the kernel was booted with `isolcpus=1,3`, where 1 and 3 are logical cores that correspond to physical core 1.